Making It (film)

 Making It is a 1971 comedy-drama film directed by John Erman and written by Peter Bart and James Leigh.
-It stars Kristoffer Tabori, Bob Balaban, Lawrence Pressman, Joyce Van Patten, Marlyn Mason, and a number of character actors familiar to TV audiences of the 1970s.
+It stars Kristoffer Tabori, Bob Balaban, Lawrence Pressman, Dick Van Patten, Joyce Van Patten, and Marlyn Mason.
 Adapted from Leigh's 1965 novel What Can You Do?, the film follows several months in the life of an intelligent, precocious 17-year-old high school student who fancies himself a smooth Lothario.

 Plot

-Phil Fuller (Tabori) is a 17-year-old high school student who lives in a small apartment with his young single mother.
-He assumes a facade of cynicism and tells his English teacher (Pressman) that he considers himself "smarter that 99% of the people".
+Phil Fuller is a 17-year-old high school student who lives in a small apartment with his young single mother.
+He assumes a facade of cynicism and tells his English teacher that he considers himself "smarter than 99% of the people".
 Seduction is his hobby.
-He beds the neglected wife of the high school basketball coach (Mason) by feigning being a sexually pent up virgin.
-Phil seduces a virginal classmate (Sherry Miles) by inviting her for a swim.
+He beds the neglected wife of the high school basketball coach by feigning being a sexually pent up virgin.
+Phil seduces a virginal classmate by inviting her for a swim.
 Instead of a swim though, he pretends to make dinner for the two of them and spikes her food with pot.
 He even picks up a college girl by slapping on a fake mustache and hanging around the college bookstore.

 Phil seems to sail through life not taking his actions seriously until the repercussions of his actions begin to hit home.
 First, the classmate he deflowered tells him that she might be pregnant.
-While the girl wants to get married, Phil convinces her mother (Louise Latham), who also tried to seduce him, that her daughter should get an abortion instead.
+While the girl wants to get married, Phil convinces her mother, who also tried to seduce him, that her daughter should get an abortion instead.
 Next, he finds out that the gym teacher's wife, who has a phobia about growing old, told her husband about the affair after Phil dumps her.
 Then the coach defends his wife's honor by strong-arming Phil into a deserted weight room and kneeing him in the crotch.

 After arranging an illegal abortion for his pregnant girlfriend, he finds out that she is not pregnant but his mother is.
 Since her fiancé has been killed in an auto accident, she decides to get an abortion.
 Phil uses the money he had gotten for his girlfriend and brings his mother to the doctor instead.
 The doctor assumes that Phil is responsible for the pregnancy.
 Full of scorn and wanting to teach Phil a lesson, he forces Phil to assist in the abortion.
 On the drive home afterward, Phil's mother sees that this episode has rendered him less cocky and more mature and responsible.